If you have a broken mother-daughter relationship, empathy, active listening, and working on yourself can help improve the connection.

 “When your daughter is opening up and sharing, be open-minded and nonjudgmental as much as possible.
 Ask questions and allow her to educate you about her experience, even if you already know the answer,” Fish says.

 As often as you can, take your daughter’s side.
+This can improve a mother-daughter relationship over time as she learns to trust and rely on you.

 “There are plenty of other people out in the world that can play devil’s advocate.
 What we need more than a naysayer is someone to validate our experience and make us feel supported,” says Fish.